Roxalis/StorySentiment/README.md

 ## Data Overview

-The presented data set is a sample (100 observations) of data scraped from the web site ["The Short Storie Library"](https://americanliterature.com/short-story-library).
+The presented data set *shortstorydata_sample.csv* is a sample (100 observations) of data scraped from the web site ["The Short Storie Library"](https://americanliterature.com/short-story-library).
 On the date of ethical web scraping (October 2019) there were 4346 stories by over 226 authors with a word count of between 8 and 51596 (size of a novella).
 Although the definition of a short story length is vague, in this analysis a short story is considered to be between 1000 and 10000 words long, resulting in a data set of 3573 stories and 209 authors (82 % of the total data).
 The average word count in this data subset is approx. 4000.

 ![distribution](distwordcount.jpeg)